Harmohan Dhawan: Life and career

 In 1977 he entered politics, and was mentored by the late prime minister Chandra Shekhar.
 He became president of the Janata Party in 1981.
 Because of his Socialist philosophies, he worked for the welfare of the downtrodden and went to jail more than 10 times for their cause.

 In 1989 he was elected as Member of Parliament from the Chandigarh constituency and became Minister of Civil Aviation, in the late Mr. Chandra Shekhar's Government.

-He was a senior leader of the Bharatiya Janata Party (BJP) which is now the single most dominant party of the Indian parliament after the 2014 general election.
-Dhawan has now joined the Aam Aadmi Party after being impressed by the performance of the Arvind Kejriwal-led Govt of Delhi.
-He is expected to be the AAP candidate from Chandigarh in the forthcoming Lok Sabha 2019 elections.
+Dhawan was a senior leader of the Bharatiya Janata Party (BJP) which is now the single most dominant party of the Indian parliament after the 2014 general election.
+Dhawan later joined the Aam Aadmi Party after being impressed by the performance of the Arvind Kejriwal-led Govt of Delhi.

+Dhawan died on 27 January 2024, at the age of 83.